-(1) The District, acting by and through the Board, will faithfully and punctually perform all duties with respect to the System and to the System Revenues, required by the constitution and the laws of the State and by the various resolutions of the District, including, but not limited to, the making and collecting of reasonable and sufficient rates and charges for services rendered or furnished by the System and the proper segregation of the System Revenues and their application to respective funds or accounts, as also provided in the Resolution.

-- (2) The District, acting by and through the Board, shall, at all times, operate the System properly and in a sound and economical manner; and the District shall maintain, preserve and keep the same properly, or cause the same so to be maintained, preserved and kept, with the appurtenances and every part and parcel thereof in good repair, working order and condition, and shall, from time to time, make, or cause to be made, all necessary and proper repairs, replacements and renewals. - (3) The District, acting by and through the Board, shall establish and enforce reasonable rules and regulations governing the operation, use and services of the System (as well as any other Facilities under the jurisdiction of the Board).
+- (1) The District, acting by and through the Board, will faithfully and punctually perform all duties with respect to the System and to the System Revenues, required by the constitution and the laws of the State and by the various resolutions of the District, including, but not limited to, the making and collecting of reasonable and sufficient rates and charges for services rendered or furnished by the System and the proper segregation of the System Revenues and their application to respective funds or accounts, as herein also provided. - (2) The District, acting by and through the Board, shall, at all times, operate the System properly and in a sound and economical manner; and the District shall maintain, preserve and keep the same properly, or cause the same so to be maintained, preserved and kept, with the appurtenances and every part and parcel thereof in good repair, working order and condition, and shall, from time to time, make, or cause to be made, all necessary and proper repairs, replacements and renewals. - (3) The District, acting by and through the Board, shall establish and enforce reasonable rules and regulations governing the operation, use and services of the System (as well as any other Facilities under the jurisdiction of the Board).
+All compensation, salaries, fees and wages paid by it in connection with maintenance, repair and operation of the System (as well as any other such Facilities) shall be reasonable and no more than would be paid by other corporations, municipalities or public bodies for similar services.
 The District shall observe and perform all of the terms and conditions contained in the Act and shall comply with all valid acts, rules, regulations, orders and directions of any legislative, executive, administrative or judicial body applicable to the System or to the District. - (4) The District shall pay all taxes and assessments or other municipal or governmental charges, if any, lawfully levied or assessed upon or with respect to the System, or upon any part thereof, upon any revenue therefrom, or upon any other portion of the System Revenues, when the same shall become due; the District shall duly observe and comply with all valid requirements of any municipal or governmental authority relative to any part of the System.
 The District shall pay, or shall cause to be discharged, or will make adequate provision to satisfy and to discharge within 60 days after the same shall become payable, all lawful claims and demands for labor, materials or supplies which, if unpaid, might, by law, become a lien on the System, any part thereof, or upon the System Revenues; provided, however, that nothing in this subsection contained shall require the District to pay, or cause to be discharged, or make provision for any such lien or charge, so long as the validity thereof shall be contested in good faith and by appropriate legal proceedings.